LawsOfForm/Automated_Electrode_Coordinate_Extraction/SOP.md

 This checks in the output directory `cylinder_ROI.nii.gz` and `cylinder_plus_plug_ROI.nii.gz` exists.
-The script is not run for subjects, if these files exists.
+The script is not run for subjects, if these files exist.
 This will make the execution of the script much faster.

 #### `mask_separation.py`